scroobb/Druguessr/README.md

 - Guess the hidden generic drug name
 - Letter-based feedback after each guess
-- Pharmacy-related clues such as:
+- Clues such as:
   - Drug class
-  - Main indication
-  - Route of administration
-  - Drug stem or naming clue
-  - Clinical counselling point
-- Designed for pharmacy students and anyone revising common medicines
+- Designed mainly for pharmacy students and anyone revising common medicines
 - Simple browser-based gameplay

 ## How to Play